 Shooting from off hand at 25 yards, the pistol was pretty easy staying on a 6-inch plate.
 Up close, it was fast and cut a fist-sized hole in the target at the 10-15 yard range.

 All my carry guns use 4-4.5 pound triggers.
 It’s my preference, especially with gloved hands and working in the very cold.
 This one measured a very consistent 5 pounds, which is not bad.
 It may be a tad heavy, but not something I would change.

 Bottom Line on the Glock 19X

-For many, myself included, this is the Glock we have always wanted; also one I asked for years ago.
+For many, myself included, the G19X is the Glock we have always wanted; also one I asked for years ago.
 Whether a reluctance to irritate the followers or a mechanical issue, it took Glock that long to make it, thanks mostly to the U.S. Army.
 Either way it addressed every “issue” I’ve had with these guns in some way or another.

 Glock 19X Specs

 |Weight: 31.19 ounces (loaded with 17 rounds)|